I am an African who had their scales fall from their eyes

 Even with my promotion, strong work ethics and pushing myself hard

-This glass ceiling is just like the firmament separating us from the stars.
+This glass ceiling is just like the firmament separating us from the moon and stars.

-I have to get just enough money to pay for a mortgage
+I have to get just enough money to pay my mortgage

 Long enough to be old and feeble, too late to hustle for what I dreamt of,